ShikhaMishra9/JavascriptML/README.md

 ```
 It has to be done only the first time in order to install the required modules.

-Then you should run one of those commands in a terminal (depending on your OS):
+Then  run one of those commands in a terminal (depending on your OS):
 ```bash
 #(Unix)
 /your/path/to/mongod --dbpath /your/path/to/Machine-Learning-JS/data